N-0-0-B-Coder/Torn_script/README.md

 **This is my collection of Torn script**

 Most of those are written by me.
-Some scripts are from other players but they are willing to share to everyone.
+Anothers are from other players but they are willing to share to everyone.

 If you want to request new scripts, please help to submit this google form below: